geckogecko/storj-location-parser/README.md

 INFLUXDB_ADMIN = "root"
 INFLUXDB_PASSWORD = "root"
 ```
-4. set debug level of the storj-daemon to 3
+4. set debug level of the storj-daemon to 3 or higher
 5. Create a database with the name of ```INFLUXDB_DATABASE``` in influxdb with:
 ```
 influx